What does it take to go from business idea to lady boss?

 Cynthia: Well Meera was the one who kept telling me that I should be doing this.
 She was there from the beginning, along with my other kids, but she’s really come into the foreground in the last year.
 She’s worked hard to create a warm voice for Devon’s Drawer that had been missing.

-When your company needs to grow, what do you look for in a good fit employee?
+needs to grow, what do you look for in a good fit employee?

 We are looking to create a real connection with our employees.